 Get NEXUS last version!
 The complete package of NEXUS, comprehensive of all the basic Windows executable files required to convert your models in the multi-resolution format used by 3DHOP, can be downloaded here (~19 MB).

-To know more about the NEXUS open-source code, or also to get a complete set of 3D models useful to test it, please visit the download section of the NEXUS project official website.
+To know more about the NEXUS open-source code, or also to get a complete set of 3D models useful to test it, please visit the NEXUS project official website.

 3DHOP is an open-source initiative: to download all the code and examples, or to find older versions, or to contribute to the project, head to its official GitHub repository.

 3DHOP is the product of a research group, the Visual Computing Lab of ISTI-CNR.
 If you find the tool useful, let us know, and if you are a scholar/researcher too, cite our publication:

 3DHOP is a software package with full portability: it can run on all the principal OS (Windows, Mac OS, Linux) equipped with an up-to-date Web browser.
 Mobile support is still not complete, but 3DHOP already works on most devices.

 3DHOP works directly inside the web browser, without plug-ins or external components, but it does require an up-to-date web browser.
 It is supported and successfully tested on the current stable versions of Google Chrome, Mozilla Firefox, Microsoft Edge, Opera and Apple Safari.